To read Part One, please click here.

 “Oh dear, oh dear, oh dear!” cried Josephine.

-Mrs. Axton closed her eyes, letting herself succumb to the Vivaldi and the sun on her back.
+Then Mrs. Axton shut her eyes, succumbing to the music and the afternoon sun.

-Maids raced up the stairs to find a pale Mrs. Axton rocking back and forth beside her sister’s body.
-They had never seen Mrs. Axton let out so much as a drop of vulnerability, and now she was barely able to remain upright.
+The gardener, Ralph, raced up the stairs to find Mrs. Axton rocking back and forth beside her sister’s body.
+He had never seen Mrs. Axton let out so much as a drop of vulnerability, and now she was barely able to remain upright.

 “Hello?”